Saturday, March 11, 2023

 Jonathan Perreault said...

-Just to add-on to what I said above, I would say that instead of "WAKE UP!" or "WISE UP!", maybe a better or more-accurate-to-the-Greek way of saying it in English would be, "CHANGE YOUR THINKING!"
+Just to add to what I said above, I would say that instead of "WAKE UP!" or "WISE UP!", maybe a better or more-accurate-to-the-Greek way of saying it in English would be, "CHANGE YOUR THINKING!"
 Of course, the phrase "Change your mind!" works too; but in the context of Matthew 3:2, I think the phrase "Change your thinking!" has a little better ring to it (or sound to it) in English.